 User-centric pages contain:

-Web accessibility is the ease with which people with disabilities (physical, cognitive, or technological) can understand, navigate, interact with, and contribute to the Web.
+Digital accessibility is the ease with which people with disabilities (physical, cognitive, or technological) can understand, navigate, interact with, and contribute to the digital platform.

 All new or significantly redesigned IEEE.org sections or pages must be evaluated for usability prior to launch.
 Significant redesigns include IA or navigation changes, new functionality or features, and major content rewrites.